Built-in File Searching

 Include Filter and Exclude Filter

 The Exclude Filter overrides the Include Filter.
-If a filename matches both filter, the file will not be found.
+If a filename matches both filter, the file would not be found.
 You may use wildcard character

 * and ? to specify the filters.
 Use | character to separate different filters.